 If you are missing some or all of your teeth, Fieldside Dental Practice is extremely experienced at fitting partial and full dentures.
-Made from acrylic, nylon, metal or the new, flexible Valplast, dentures are available privately or on the NHS.
+There are different materials to choose from including acrylic, nylon, metal or the new, flexible Valplast dentures.
 They are custom-made to fit snugly over your gums to replace missing teeth and counteract any problems missing teeth can cause – such as trouble eating and speaking, unwanted movement of existing teeth, and facial sagging.
 Unlike crowns and bridges, dentures need to be removed daily for cleaning.Book an appointment

 Dentures in Doncaster: your options

 Depending on how many of your teeth are missing, you’ll need either a full denture or a partial denture.
 We’ll talk you through your options and give you plenty of time to read through your treatment plan before you decide to go ahead with denture treatment.

 This replaces all your upper and lower teeth, and fits over your gums

 This replaces one or a couple of missing or decayed teeth.
 It’s made up of a plastic or metal plate with false teeth attached, and uses metal clasps to clip onto your nearby natural teeth.Book an appointment

 No metal clasps, no adhesive, no discomfort… discover Valplast partial dentures.
 With their flexible, click-in fit, they won’t fall out, and they feel much more secure than traditional dentures.
 Valplast’s high-tech material makes the dentures extremely comfortable to wear.Book an appointment